-- (a) Continuing surveillance required pursuant to 49 CFR 192.613, as amended from time to time, shall include a review of all Pipeline Facilities to ensure compliance with Federal Regulations, State Regulations and Procedures at the following intervals: - (1) at least once each calendar year, but at intervals not exceeding 15 months in Business Districts: and - (2) at least once every 3 calendar years, but at intervals not exceeding 39 months in all other areas. - (b) Any deficiencies found during continuing surveillance shall be remediated prior to the next inspection required by subsection (a) of this section.
+- (a) For all aboveground Pipelines, the continuing surveillance required pursuant to 49 CFR 192.613, as amended from time to time, shall include a review to ensure compliance with Federal Regulations, State Regulations and Procedures at the following intervals: - (1) except for bridge crossings, at least once each calendar year, but at intervals not exceeding 15 months in Business Districts; and - (2) at least once every 3 calendar years, but at intervals not exceeding 39 months in all other areas. - (b) Any deficiencies found during continuing surveillance inspections required by subsection (a) of this section shall be remediated prior to the next inspection required by subsection (a) of this section.